-j) Town response personnel operating at the Town EOC will be organized by ICS function, as depicted below and interface with their on-scene counterparts, as appropriate.

-k) Whenever the ICS is established, Town response forces should be assigned to specific ICS functions wherever they are needed including at the scene, at the EOC in a support role, or at an Area Command, if established.
-See Table I on page 22 for probable ICS

-Town of Marlborough Comprehensive Emergency Management Plan functional assignments by agency.
+j) Town response personnel operating at the Town EOC will be organized by ICS function, as k) Whenever the ICS is established, Town response forces should be assigned to specific ICS functions wherever they are needed including at the scene, at the EOC in a support role, or at an Area Command, if established.
+See Table I on page 22 for probable ICS functional assignments by agency.
 Assignments may change as situation dictates or as directed by the EOC Manager.